morganthomas/winning-arguments/winning-arguments.md

 **2. Prepare.**

 Many forms of preparation are required to be an impressive debater on a topic.
 One needs general facility with language and the techniques of debate.
 One needs background knowledge on the subject matter of debate.
 One needs a thorough knowledge of the various arguments for and against the position one wants to argue for.
 And it should be the case that taken all together, those arguments favor one's own position.
-This will always be a matter of judgment, and in many cases the best one can shoot for is that the arguments will favor one's position in most people's judgment.
+This will always be a matter of judgment, and in many cases the best one can hope for is that the arguments will favor one's position in most people's judgment.

 You can generally assume your prep work for a debate won't be adequate, unless you overmatch your opponents in correctness on the debate topic and in debating skill.
 Otherwise, your opponents will probably bring up arguments you didn't think of, and these arguments may create big problems for you.